WatchDogStudios/ApertureUI-Docs/apuidocs/docs/cpp_manual/input.md

 bool IsMouseInteracting() const;
 ```

 Note that interaction is determined irrespective of background and opacity.
-See the [`pointer-events`](../rcss/user_interface.html#pointer-events) property to disable interaction for specific elements.
+See the [`pointer-events`](../css/user_interface.html#pointer-events) property to disable interaction for specific elements.

 ### Key input

-The key input functions use the `KeyIdentifier` enumeration found in `<RmlUi/Core/Input.h>`; refer to that file for the possible values.
+The key input functions use the `KeyIdentifier` enumeration found in `<APUI/Core/Input.h>`; refer to that file for the possible values.
 They are modeled after the Windows virtual key codes (the VK_* enumeration), so should be familiar to Windows developers.
 Any confusing enumeration names are explained in the comments.

-RmlUi makes a distinction between key input and text input; key input (specified by the `ProcessKeyDown()` and `ProcessKeyUp()` functions) refers to actual physical key presses, while text input refers to characters being generated from user input.
+APUI makes a distinction between key input and text input; key input (specified by the `ProcessKeyDown()` and `ProcessKeyUp()` functions) refers to actual physical key presses, while text input refers to characters being generated from user input.
 Depending on user locale, it may take more than one physical key stroke to generate a single character of text input.
-At present, RmlUi offers no translation between key input and text input; that is left to the application.
+At present, APUI offers no translation between key input and text input; that is left to the application.

 Call the following functions on a context to inform the context of key presses or releases: